Azure/azure-dev/SUPPORT.md

 This project uses [GitHub Issues][gh-issue] to track bugs and feature requests.
 Please search the [existing issues][exist-issue] before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.

-For help and questions about using this project, please look at our Wiki for using PowerToys and our [Contributor's Guide][contributor] if you want to work on PowerToys.
+For help and questions about using this project, please look at our [wiki][wiki] for using Azure Developer CLI and our [CONTRIBUTING doc][contribute] if you want to contribute.

 ## Microsoft Support Policy